 - Check your gas hoses for any cracks and holes.
-Repair or replace damaged hoses and ensure your line is free of bends before turning on the gas.
+Repair or replace damaged hoses and ensure the hose line is not bent in any way before turning on the gas.

 - Make sure your propane tank is standing upright.

 - Never store any extra gas tanks or flammable liquids near the grill, indoors, or in a hot car.

 - Place your BBQ a safe distance away from your home, making sure it’s not under an overhang.